 Programmes for schools

-The Fylde Rugby Community Foundation, through our association with Community Group are able to offer the following programmes to schools at the prices indicated on the school offers download.
-We are continually seeking funding to allow us to support schools in meeting these costs.
+The Fylde Rugby Community Foundation, through our association with Community Group are able to offer the following programmes to schools.
+We are continually seeking funding to allow us to support schools in meeting the costs of these programmes.
 For further information please view the download below.

 Working with the National Literacy Trust, we have developed a programme which as well as developing their reading skills also helps develop children’s teamwork and communication skills (both highly transferable life skills) and can lead to enhanced confidence and self-esteem as well as having the obvious physical benefits of being involved in an active team sport with meaningful values.